Understand the Conversion Funnel

 Select Rate

-Select Rate is the next step in the Customer Experience funnel.
-It is the percentage of visitors included in our Browse Rate who add products to your cart.
-Visitors must add a minimum of 1 product to their cart to be included in Select Rate.
+Select rate is the next step in the Customer Experience funnel.
+It's the percentage of visitors included in the Browse rate who add products to the cart.
+Customers must add at least one product to their cart to be included in the Select rate.

 Example